 Benzoyl peroxide is converted on the skin to benzoic acid, which oxidizes bacterial proteins.
 Because the mechanism of action is so simple bacteria don’t become resistant to benzoyl peroxide, unlike antibiotics, which work in more complex ways to fight germs.

 What is the best way to use benzoyl peroxide to treat acne and hopefully prevent gram-negative folliculitis?

-My preference is a 2.5% benzoyl peroxide cream applied after washing.
+My preference is a lower percentage benzoyl peroxide cream, such as 2.5 to 5% applied after washing.
 Benzoyl peroxide products come in concentrations ranging from 2.5 to 10% and are available without prescription.
 As Josh pointed out, the 2.5% is proven as effective as higher concentrations at controlling the acne causing bacteria.
-It is, however, much less irritating.
+Some people still prefer higher strengths.
+Our 5% benzoyl peroxide cream is formulated with ultra-micronized U.S.P. benzoyl peroxide in a non-drying base to reduce irritation for daily application but still be a great solution to spot treat pimples.
 You can find benzoyl peroxide products as creams, lotions, gels, foams, solutions, cleansers, cloths, pads, masks and shaving creams.
 If a rinse off formulation, such as a cleanser is used, I prefer benzoyl peroxide at a stronger concentration such as 10%.

 How often you use benzoyl peroxide depends on the product type.

 - Cleansers typically are used one to three times a day.